ecohydro/waves_website/_people/krell.md

 Natasha joined the Caylor Lab in Summer 2015 as an intern at the [Mpala Research Center](http://mpala.org) in Kenya where she studied vegetation pattern and fracture formation in soils.

-She is currently pursuing a PhD in Geography at U.C.
-Santa Barbara and is working on deploying [environmental sensors](http://www.arable.com) over crop fields in Kenya and Zambia.
+She is currentlyÂ pursuing a PhD in Geography at U.C.
+Santa Barbara and is working on deployingÂ [environmental sensors](http://www.arable.com) over crop fields in Kenya and Zambia.
 Natasha is interested in rainfall variability impacts on dryland agriculture, specifically in Sub-Saharan Africa, and is motivated by questions of food security in water-limited environments.

 Natasha graduated from [College of the Atlantic](http://coa.edu) in 2016.